Elections in Luxembourg: Eligibility

-In addition to the criteria outlined above, to stand for election to the Chamber of Deputies, one must be resident in Luxembourg.
-Furthermore, one cannot be a candidate if one is a judge or a member of the Council of State.
+In addition to the criteria outlined above, a person standing for election to the Chamber of Deputies must be resident in Luxembourg.
+Furthermore, judges and members of the Council of State cannot stand for election.

-Circonscriptions
+Constituencies

 Deputies are elected from four constituencies ('circonscriptions').
 They are arranged geographically, as combinations of the twelve traditional cantons.
-The four circonscriptions are Centre, Est, Nord, Sud.
+The four circonscriptions are Centre, Est, Nord and Sud.

-As the constituencies are based on geographic region and traditional borders, they have greatly differing populations.
-To reflect this, each circonscription elects a different number of deputies; Sud, with 40% of the national population, elects twenty-three deputies, whilst Est, with only 12% of the population, elects seven.
-Voters can cast as many votes as their circonscription elects deputies (so, in Est, one can vote for up to seven candidates), which can be spread across party lists or concentrated behind one single party.
+As the constituencies are based on geographical regions and traditional borders, they have greatly differing populations.
+To reflect this, each constituency elects a different number of deputies; Sud, with 40% of the national population, elects 23 deputies, whilst Est, with only 12% of the population, elects seven.
+Voters can cast as many votes as their constituency elects deputies (so voters residing in Est can vote for up to seven candidates), which may be spread across party lists or concentrated in one single party.

 Electoral system

 The seats are allocated according to the Hagenbach-Bischoff system.